Table of Contents

 The resurrection of Jesus Christ is the ultimate confirmation to believers that God’s power can grant them triumph over death.
 The wonder-working power of God is often represented in the Bible as the power that can bring the dead to life (1 Samuel 2:6; John 5:21; 2 Corinthians 1:9).

-Believers can have victory over every sin through faith in God’s creative power (1 Corinthians 15:57; 1 John 3:6, 9; Genesis 1:1).
-By faith, God can restore us back to the image of God (Genesis 1:26, 27, 1 John 5:4-5).
+This same creative power can grant believers full victory over every sin through faith in God (1 Corinthians 15:57; 1 John 3:6, 9; Genesis 1:1).
+The Lord can restore us back to His image (Genesis 1:26, 27, 1 John 5:4-5).
 People cannot do this work by their own power (John 15:5).
 Thus, the miracle of the resurrection, with all that it implies, can be repeated in the life of Christians (Revelation 3:21).

 Believers can become new creatures in Christ and walk with Him in newness of life (2 Corinthians 5:17).
 “Therefore we were buried with Him through baptism into death, that just as Christ was raised from the dead by the glory of the Father, even so we also should walk in newness of life” (Romans 6:4 also Ephesians 1:19, 20; Colossians 3:1) .